mjblacker/Feliz/docs/docs/Feliz/UsingJsx.md

 There are a couple of things to think about when writing these imports.

 First of all, the input properties of the component in JSX can be _destructured_ form.
-The following comnponent is an example of that where `title` is the destructured or unpacked property of the input object.
+The following component is an example of that where `title` is the destructured or unpacked property of the input object.

 ```js
 export const About = ({ title }) => {